What Helps When Alzheimer’s Causes Agitation, Confusion, or Anger in Your Loved One

 Early Signs of Dementia

-What is Dementia?
-According to the Alzheimer’s Association “Dementia is a general term for loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
+“Dementia is a general term for loss of memory, language, problem-solving and other thinking abilities that are severe enough to interfere with daily life.
 Alzheimer’s is the most common cause of dementia.”
-Dementia itself is not a disease, but rather a group of symptoms that are caused… Continue reading Early Signs of Dementia
+Alzheimer’s Association Dementia itself is not a disease, but rather a group of symptoms that are caused by diseases such as Alzheimer’s.
+“Diseases… Continue reading Early Signs of Dementia

 Alzheimer’s Caregivers: Tips for Supporting Your Loved One and Taking Care of Yourself